Surihix/WPDtool/README.md

 <br>``WPDtool.exe -u "system.win32.xgr" ``
 <br>``WPDtool.exe -r "_system.win32.xgr" ``

-Note: For the ``-r`` switch, the unpacked TRB folder name is specified in the example. the ``_`` in the name indicates the name of the unpacked folder.
+Note: For the ``-r`` switch, the unpacked WPD folder name is specified in the example. the ``_`` in the name indicates the name of the unpacked folder.

 ### Important
 - Repacking is supported only for the PC version WPD IMGB files.